ZSTelmo/dataCollector/README.md

 # Data Collector

-A Go application that collects data from MySQL and PostgreSQL databases and exports it to CSV files for further analysis.
+A Go application that collects data by executing SQL queries against multiple MySQL or PostgreSQL databases in parallel and aggregates the results into a single CSV file.

 ## Overview

-This tool executes SQL queries against databases (supporting both MySQL and PostgreSQL) and writes the results to CSV files with customizable options.
-It supports configuration through both command-line arguments and a workload configuration file.
+This tool executes a specified SQL query against a list of target databases (supporting both MySQL and PostgreSQL) concurrently.
+It aggregates the results from all successful queries and writes them to a single CSV file with customizable options.
+Configuration is primarily managed through a `workload.json` file and environment variables (`.env`).

 ## Features

-- Connect to MySQL or PostgreSQL databases using configurable connection parameters
+- Connect to multiple MySQL or PostgreSQL databases
-- Execute custom SQL queries
+- Execute a custom SQL query concurrently across specified target databases
-- Export query results to CSV files
+- Aggregate results from multiple databases into a single CSV file
+- Limit concurrency using a configurable number of workers
 - Customize output directory and filenames
 - Automatically append timestamps to filenames
-- Configure multiple parameters through a workload.json file
+- Configure database connections and execution parameters through `workload.json` and `.env` files
-- Environment variable support through .env files

 ## Requirements